50th Anniversary Publication - The Grimsby Public Art Gallery

 Sanding & Priming

-Had it fabricated using High Density Urethane, which can be pretty toxic if it gets in your system, hence the masking up.
-The HDU can be carved, cut on a saw or CNC, sanded, and is often used by sign makers as it’s lightweight, solid, and also takes paint well.
+The forms were fabricated using High Density Urethane, which can be pretty toxic, hence the masking up.
+The HDU can be carved, cut with a saw, CNC, or sanded.
+It’s often used by sign makers as it’s lightweight, solid, and also takes paint well.
 So it was the prefect option for this project.

-Then it was time to start painting and collaging using some archival elements provided by the gallery, such early photos of March break camps, meeting notes, and even some hate mail.
+Then it was time to start painting and collaging using some archival elements provided by the client, such as early photos of March break camps (ie the lion cub), meeting notes, and even some hate mail!

 From there we photographed the work, working with Todd Fraser.

-Then it came time to designing the rest of the magazine which is where Tim Alblas worked his magic.
+Then it came time to designing the rest of the magazine, where Tim Alblas worked his magic.

 Client: Grimsby Public Art Gallery